 Working with our Academies

-How our governors work with our academies
+How our Local Governors work with our Academies

 Learn, Support and Challenge

 Governors are the ‘eyes and ears’ of the Trustees in the academies.
-They are of the highest importance in our Trust where every child matters, so we invest in them and they are passionate about our school successes.
+They are of the highest importance in our Trust where every child matters, so we invest in them, and they are passionate about our school successes.

 Examples of Learn, Support and Challenge in the Trust include: